diramputri/Data-Science-Workshop/README.md

 ### Requirements

 This is a workshop completely for beginners- no coding or machine learning experience is needed.
 However, participants should have R and RStudio installed prior to the workshop.
+Bringing pencil and paper is also highly recommended, as there are many definitions and equations involved in the workshop.

 ### Resources